20 Dec Are you experiencing contractions and afraid you may be going into Preterm Labor? Here’s what you need to know

 - Delivery: If labor does not stop after treatment and both the mother/ and or child goes into distress.
 Delivery of the baby will be allowed to occur and in some cases a cesarean will be recommended.
 The neonatologist (premature infant specialist) will be brought in to care for the child after birth.

-Whether you at risk of preterm labor or not, you should consider early prenatal care and routine checkup as this allows your health provider to catch any influencing factors early on.
+Whether you at risk of contractions or not, you should consider early prenatal care and routine checkup as this allows your health provider to catch any influencing factors early on.
 For more information on preterm labor, visit us at 67th Street OB/GYN Total Women’s Health Care and special to one of our OB/GYN in Manhattan today.